-Gari, a well-known food at sushi restaurants, is a great palate cleanser.
-It may seem like it takes a lot of effort to make, but in fact, it can be easily prepared at home.
+Gari, a well-known accompaniment at sushi restaurants, is an excellent palate cleanser.
+Although it might seem like it takes a lot of effort to make, it can actually be prepared easily at home.

 Jump to: